 Can’t swim?
 No problem!
 All you need is waist-high water.

-Water is a pleasant environment, which can lead to longer workouts than with a land-based exercise program, said Amber O'Donnell, staff physical therapist at St. Anthony’s Sports Therapy & Physical Therapy Service at Lamplighter Square.
+Water is a pleasant environment, which can lead to longer workouts than with a land-based exercise program, said Amber O'Donnell, staff physical therapist at St. Anthony’s Sports Therapy & Physical Therapy Service.
 Water also allows older people, who have a difficult time regulating their body temperatures, to exercise without the risk of becoming overheated.

 “Water's buoyancy decreases the load on a person’s joints, so arthritic patients can enjoy muscle and joint relaxation in warm water,” O'Donnell said.
 “And water adds resistance, so muscles can be strengthened further by using weights, kickboards or foam cylinders.”